whage/thesis/thesis.md

 [@typescript-docs]

 ## Gradual typing
-Gradual typing orignates in Siek & Taha's [@siek-taha-gradual] 2006 paper.
+Gradual typing originates in Siek & Taha's [@siek-taha-gradual] 2006 paper.
 The idea is that a language should provide static and dynamic typing at the same time with the programmer controlling the degree of static checking by annotating function parameters with types [@siek-taha-gradual].
 Gradually typed languages usually (but not always) have an interesting property: an unsound type system, as is the case with TypeScript:

 > The designers of TypeScript made a conscious decision not to insist on static soundness. [...]
-> it is possible for a program, even one with abundant type annotations, to pass the TypeScript typechecker but to fail
+> it is possible for a program, even one with abundant type annotations, to pass the TypeScript type checker but to fail
 > at run-time with a dynamic type error [...]
 > This decision stems from the widespread usage of TypeScript to ascribe types to existing JavaScript libraries and codebases,
 > not just code written from scratch in TypeScript.
 It is crucial to the usability of the language that it allows for common